Highly-Skilled Avon and Vail Criminal Defense Lawyer Ready To Assist You

 - Premises liability accidents: Slip and fall and other accidents can cause serious injuries when property owners fail to maintain their property reasonably free of hazards.

-Call Our Avon and Vail, CO Criminal Defense Lawyer Today!
+Speak With Our Trusted Avon and Vail, CO Criminal Defense Lawyer Today!

 If you are facing a serious legal situation, your best course of action is to contact an experienced Eagle County, Avon, and Vail Colorado criminal defense attorney as soon as possible.
 At the law offices of Mark S. Rubinstein, P.C., you will find a Vail attorney with the skills and experience you need in criminal defense or personal injury matters.
 With decades of experience and countless reviews and testimonials from former happy clients, we are confident that we are one of the best Vail criminal defense attorneys in the area.

 Our Avon and Vail Office in Eagle County, Colorado

 Vail/Avon/Vail Valley/Eagle County Office

 Vail, Colorado is a town in the heart of the Rocky Mountains with a population of 5,328 as reported by the U.S. Census Bureau, and home to North America’s largest and most popular ski resort.
 The town was built and established as a base for the ski resort, which celebrated its first season in December of 1962.
 It is well known as the place to go for serious skiers and celebrities, and has also become a popular site for snowboarders in recent years.